The X Factor (Australian TV series) season 7

-Judges
+Judges and Presenter

 On 25 April 2015, Ronan Keating confirmed in an interview with The Sunday Telegraph that he would not be returning for season 7 as he wanted to focus on his music career.
 He said, "I've had five great years working on an amazing show with a brilliant team of people.
 But I'm working on a new solo album and different projects so I can't make it back this year sadly."
 Natalie Bassingthwaighte announced her departure on her Twitter account on 29 April 2015.
 On 1 May 2015, Redfoo announced on his Facebook page that he would also not be returning as he wanted to focus on other projects including a new album.
 Dannii Minogue was the only judge from season 6 who returned.

 On 3 May 2015, it was confirmed that Guy Sebastian would be returning to the judging panel, after a two-year absence, as Redfoo's replacement, while James Blunt and Chris Isaak would be replacing Keating and Bassingthwaighte.
 Isaak said, "It is going to be surreal to be on the show as a judge after having watched so many episodes as a fan.
 I know it's a show with a history of articulate, intelligent judges, and I know they wanted to change that up so they called me."
 Blunt previously appeared on season 6 as a guest mentor for Minogue's Groups category during the home visits round.